raresmihai/rated-api/README.md

 Below is a list of some tasks and improvements that would be necessary for a production-like environment:

+### Async

+The present codebase operates in a blocking manner, without leveraging Python's asynchronous features.
+In a production setting, beyond integrating a message broker, we would also implement our service methods and API endpoints to function asynchronously.

 ### Validation and Error Handling

 - Some minimal model validation is already implemented using pydantic.
 For a production environment, we would: